slosar/fastcat/README.md

 field to create shears at the correct positions.
 For the time being, rmags are drawn from a Gaussian distribution.

+Update:

+This package is now very much in flux.
+We will transition to a modular backend that will be either CoLoRe or randomfield, depending on the usage.
+For the time being, it is a bit of a mess -- will clean things up later as we go along.

 ## Algorithms

 * Peaks: take delta at a field, perturb it with a Gaussian and pick it if it is above